JoseDeFreitas/BulkCreateGoogleDrive/README.md

 - Before the window that says "Google hasn't verified this app", you may see a prompt to choose the Google account you want to use.
-- The name of the app, which in the example video is "Test" may vary from the name of the app you created in Google Cloud.
+- The name of the app, which in the example video is "Test", may vary from the name of the app you created in Google Cloud.
 You can choose any name you want.

 ## Usage

 ### Requirements

-The program connects to the Google Cloud, so you need to do some things before running the program.
+The program connects to Google Cloud, so you need to do some things before running the program.
 Instead of creating a global Google Cloud application, you create your own application (adding the needed API and creating the OAuth credentials), so you're the owner and maintainer of it.
 This is so I don't have to register a new application, as this project is very small.
 Also, you have full control over the requests, and if you know C# you can change whatever you want.

-Right next you can see the list of steps you need to do before running the program.
+Below you can see the list of steps you need to do before running the program.
 Every element redirects you to the Google pages that explain everything clearly, including extra information that you may want to know.
 I recommend you read related documents from the Google documentation to know what you're doing.